 Tagging a membrane protein with the rho1D4 epitope to purify on an immunoaffinity matrix loaded with the rho1D4 antiobdy has proven to be an effective purification method for membrane proteins.
 Once the process is optimized, pure protein fractions (>85% purity) can generally be obtained.
-With a binding capacity of 3-4 mg protein per mL resin, PureCube Rho1D4 Agarose is a high-quality affinity matrix designed for the efficient purification of rho1D4-tagged membrane proteins.
+PureCube Rho1D4 MagBeads are well-suited to purify rho1D4-tagged membrane proteins from dilute solutions, such as cell culture or medium supernatants.